Samsung Washer 4C Code: Meaning, Causes, and How to Fix It

 Can low water pressure cause Samsung Washer 4C Code?

 Yes.
-Weak household water pressure is one of the most common causes.
+Weak household water pressure is a common cause.

 Will cleaning the inlet screens fix the 4C code?